The Core Team

 Marta Cantijoch is a Lecturer in Politics at The University of Manchester since 2014.
 She holds a PhD in Political Science from the Autonomous University of Barcelona (2013).
 Marta has developed an extensive portfolio of research in the fields of political participation, political communication, elections and voting, and the effects of digital media.
 She is particularly interested in understanding how citizens use the internet to engage in politics and develop their citizenship skills.
 Her most recent research project was a collaboration with the BBC in a study of political knowledge acquisition and online media consumption habits among people from different social backgrounds.
 Her work has been published in top tier journals, including The Journal of Politics, Political Communication and The British Journal of Politics and International Relations.
 She is also the co-editor of the Routledge Handbook of Elections, Voting Behaviour and Public Opinion (2018).

 Jahandar Musayev is a DiCED Software Engineer.
-Graduated as a Computer Systems Engineer from the University of Manchester in 2018, he works as a Senior Software Engineer and Engineering Lead of Fraud Platform at The Hut Group.
+Graduated as a Computer Systems Engineer from the University of Manchester in 2018, he works as a Senior Software Engineer at Booking.com.

 Peter Smyth is a Research Associate at the University of Manchester, based in the Cathie Marsh Institute.
 He has spent 35 years working in IT at various large and small commercial organisations before taking an MSc in Big Data Analytics at Sheffield Hallam University and moving into academia.
 In his previous roles he used any convenient programming environment to hand to solve problems.
 Now he teaches a variety of programming languages to help others to do the same.